Advanced Hierarchical Materials by Design Lab

 Scale Effects

 Properties of the materials depend on their atomic structure as well as the arrangement of their atoms.
 While the former determines the energy of the material, the latter determines the energy distribution.
-The energy distribution becomes more important as we move to nanoscale where the change in energy distribution affects larger portion of the atoms.
-This is even more challenging for the mesoscale problems where the energy distribution needs to be resolved across multiple two different scales, such as in microstructures and alloys with fine grains.
-Here, we have used phase field method to resolve the energy distribution along different scales when we are dealing with complex problems that involve multiple physics.
+The energy distribution becomes more important as we move to nanoscale where the change in energy distribution affects a larger portion of the atoms.
+This is even more challenging for the mesoscale problems where the energy distribution needs to be resolved across multiple different scales, such as in microstructures and alloys with fine grains.
+Here, we have used the phase field method to resolve the energy distribution along different scales when dealing with complex problems that involve multiple physics.

 Chart showing the scale effects using a phase field model.

-Materials at Extreme Environements
+Materials at Extreme Environments